jellyfin/jellyfin.org/docs/general/server/live-tv/setup-guide.md

 - Allow hardware transcoding will allow the tuner to transcode the video on the fly which can reduce server load.
 Not all HDHomeRun devices support hardware transcoding.

 - Restrict to channels marked as favorite will only import channels that are designated as favorite channels on the tuner.
-This helps if your tuner autoscans and adds new channels that you do not want and/or adds channels that you are able to receive due to atmospheric conditions but later are not accessible.
+This helps if your tuner automatically scans and adds new channels that you do not want and/or adds channels that you are able to receive due to atmospheric conditions but later are not accessible.

 To set a favorite, go to the [HDHomeRun website](http://my.hdhomerun.com), select your tuner and then click on the grey star next to the channel name to change the star to yellow.
-The yellow star indicates a favorited channel.
+The yellow star indicates a favorite channel.
 In this example, only the channels with yellow stars will be imported into Jellyfin

 ![Selecting favorites in HDHomeRun](/images/docs/live-tv-setup-hdhr_opt1.png)